Using the First Language in the Classroom

 Howatt (1984, p.289) suggested that 'if there is another "language teaching revolution" round the corner, it will have to assemble a convincing set of arguments to support some alternative (bilingual?) principle of equal power'.
 This article has suggested ways of introducing the L1 into the classroom to produce students who are able to operate with two language systems, as genuine L2 users, not imitation natives.
 Bringing the L1 back from exile may lead not only to the improvement of existing teaching methods but also to innovations in methodology.
 In particular it may liberate the task-based learning approach so that it can foster the students' natural collaborative efforts in the classroom through their L1 as well as their L2.
 While this paper has tried to deal with the L1 issue on its own, the discussion forms part of a wider approach to language teaching that is emerging, based on the uniqueness of the L2 user (Cook, 1998; 1999).

-Vivian Cook worked in EFL in Ealing Technical College in London, then as Director of the Language Service at North East London Polytechnic and now teaches at Essex University [addendum 2015; he is now emeritus professor at Newcastle University: Vivian.Cook@ncl.ac.uk].
-He is chiefly known for L2 learning research, for EFL coursebooks and for his book on Chomsky.
-His current interests are L2 spelling, the applications of SLA research to course materials and the L2 user view of SLA.
+Vivian Cook worked in EFL in Ealing Technical College in London, then as Director of the Language Service at North East London Polytechnic and now teaches at Essex University [addendum 2019; he is now emeritus professor at Newcastle University: Vivian.Cook@ncl.ac.uk].
+He is chiefly known for L2 learning research, for for his book on Chomsky and for research into the English writing system and street signs.
 He was founder and first President of the European Second Language Association (EUROSLA).

 1. I am grateful to Ignazia Posadinu, John Roberts, Phil Brew and my MA students for reactions to earlier drafts and to the anonymous reviewers of CMLR for helpful suggestions.